-Dalriada was appointed following a tender exercise by TPR and is subject to ongoing oversight by TPR.
+Dalriada was appointed following a tender exercise by the Pensions Regulator (TPR) and Dalriada is subject to ongoing oversight by TPR.

-Dalriada's costs (both for ongoing management and with regard to action around recovery of funds) are calculated using a blended charging rate.
-This rate sits well below Dalriada's standard market rates.
-The trustee's legal advisers operate on a similar basis, albeit on a different charging rate.
+Dalriada's costs (both for ongoing management and action taken to recover funds) are calculated using a blended charging rate that sits well below its standard market rates.
+Its legal advisers operate on a similar basis.

-As commented above, Dalriada, as a professional independent trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
+As commented above, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is able to operate in the manner of a normal scheme.
 Dalriada's administration processes are independently audited and accredited under AAF 01/06 and AAF 02/07.

-Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets.
+Once Dalriada is able to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets and formally reported on a quarterly basis.

-Dalriada is required to advise members of the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits.
-However, due to the nature of Dalriada's appointment and the uncertainty as to both Dalriada's and its adviser's fees, as well as the value of the Scheme's investments and other potential recoveries, and how these should then be attributed to the members, this is not possible to do at this time.
-For this reason, to date, Dalriada has had to take a general approach when applying costs
+Dalriada is required to advise members of the cumulative effect over time of the application of charges and costs on the value of a members' accrued rights to money purchase benefits.
+However, due to the nature of Dalriada's appointment, the uncertainty as to the value of the Scheme's assets and the uncertainty as to both Dalriada's and its adviser's fees this is not possible to do currently.
+When Dalriada is in a position to do so, it will advise members.